dannguyen/github-for-portfolios/lessons/setup-github.md

 a simplified, human-friendly version of HTML.

 I _highly_ recommend [learning Markdown at some point](http://guides.github.com/overviews/mastering-markdown/), but the upshot here is that you can type in any text you want, it doesn't have to be code.
-If you already know HTML, you can write some now.
-But to get a taste of how Markdown works, just type in text as if it were a plain-text editor.

-Besides plain text, paste in a few URLs (_sans_ `<a> tags`), such as the link to your repo page and Github account page.

 </div>
 <div class="col-sm-6">